MicrosoftDocs/security/security-docs/zero-trust/azure-networking-visibility.md

 ## Step 2: Implement east-west traffic inspection

 East-west traffic flows include VNet-to-VNet and VNet-to-on-premises.
 To inspect traffic between east-west, you can deploy an Azure Firewall or an NVA in the hub virtual network.
-This requires User Defined Routes (UDR) to direct private traffic to the Azure Firewall or NVA for inspection.
+This requires UDRs to direct private traffic to the Azure Firewall or NVA for inspection.
 Within the same VNet you can utilize network security groups for access control, but if you need deeper control with inspection you can use a local firewall or a centralized firewall in the hub virtual network with the use of UDRs.

 With Azure Virtual WAN, you can have the Azure Firewall or an NVA inside the virtual hub for centralized routing.
 You can utilize [Azure Firewall Manager](/azure/firewall-manager/overview) or routing intent to inspect all private traffic.
 If you want to customize inspection, you can have the Azure Firewall or NVA in the virtual hub to inspect desired traffic.
 The easiest way to direct traffic in a Virtual WAN environment is to enable routing intent for private traffic.
 This feature pushes private address prefixes (RFC 1918) to all spokes connected to the hub.
 Any traffic destined to a private IP address will be directed to the virtual hub for inspection.